Karobaar

-Karobaar is a 2000 Indian Hindi romantic thriller film directed by Rakesh Roshan.
-The film stars Rishi Kapoor (in a dual role), Anil Kapoor and Juhi Chawla in leading roles.
+Karobaar: The Business of Love, shortly called Karobaar is a 2000 Indian Hindi romantic thriller film directed by Rakesh Roshan.
+The film stars Rishi Kapoor (in a Double Role), along with Anil Kapoor, Juhi Chawla in the lead roles.
 Inspired by Indecent Proposal, the film began production in 1992 and was plagued by production problems and was finally released in 2000.

 Plot

 Wealthy Rajiv Sinha and middle class Amar Saxena are childhood friends with similar likes.
 Coincidentally they fall in love with the same girl Seema.
-Rajiv somehow persuades Amar to marry a girl being brought up badly, Amar is adamant and he marries Sapna.
-But soon he learns it was Rajiv's way of separating him and Seema.
+Rajiv tries to dissuade Amar from marrying Seema using a pretext but Amar is adamant and marries Seema.
+Soon he learns Rajiv's pretext was a way of separating him and Seema.
 They become bitter enemies.
 Soon Rajiv is charged with killing a girl.
-Amar, who is now a lawyer, decides to retaliate against Rajiv.
+Amar, now a lawyer, decides to retaliate against Rajiv.